-My first job I got on a freelance platform was a proofreading job.
+The first job I got on a freelance platform was a proofreading job.
 2 pages of terrible German (probably machine translation) for a fixed price, $8, minus the platform fees.
-It took me more than 2 hours to get the job done, because I was very detail-oriented and wanted it to be perfect.
+It took me more than 2 hours to get the job done because I was very detail-oriented and wanted it to be perfect.

-On a long run, don’t sell your service under it’s real value.
+In the long run, don’t sell your service under its real value.
 And never work for free!
 I understand that some clients want to see your writing style etc. before they hire you.
 But I think asking for free work is disrespectful and unprofessional.
 You are investing your time and effort and that should be compensated.

 Asking for a small test to evaluate skills or compare potential freelancers is totally ok.
 But I always tell them beforehand that this is only a test run and I pay them for it.